edulix/scala-js-basic-example/README.md

 Dependencies:
 - sbt >= 0.13
-- If using Scala Native, install node and https://code.googlesource.com/re2
+- If using Scala Native, install LLVM/Clang 3.7 or newer, libunwind 0.99 or newer, Re2 2017-01-01 (see http://www.scala-native.org/en/latest/user/setup.html for details)
 - If using Scala JVM, install Scala JVM dependencies (mainly Java 8)
 - If using Scala JS, Node.js >= 6